AhmadEleiwa/Podcast/README.md

 # Getting Started with Create React App

 Podcast website buit using react and firebase.
 By using the apple podcast API i create podcast host witch allow the user to create an account and listen to podcasts.
-You can try [Demo](https://ahmadeleiwa.github.io/Podcast/)
+You can try [Demo](https://ahmadeleiwa.github.io/Podcast/).
+And this project is Final tranning project in **GSG**

 ## How To Run
 You can download the project and try it with command below.
 Or even open [Demo](https://ahmadeleiwa.github.io/Podcast/)